FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 === Discrete signals
-A discrete signal written $x[n]$ is defined only at discrete time intervals $n$.
+A discrete signal written $x[n]$ is defined only at discrete time indices $n$ (integers).
-$x[n]$ is defined only for integer values $n$.
-It is sometimes refered as a discrete-time sequence.
+It is sometimes referred to as a discrete-time sequence.
 For example, the daily average temperature measured at a weather station is a discrete signal, as it is only known at specific times (once per day in this case).
-Discrete signals often also arise from sampling continuous signals at regular intervals.  #ref(<fig-discrete-signal>) shows an example of a discrete signal obtained by sampling the continuous signal presentd #ref(<fig-continuous-signal-a>).
+Discrete signals often arise from sampling continuous signals at regular intervals.  #ref(<fig-discrete-signal>) shows a discrete signal obtained by sampling the continuous signal presented in #ref(<fig-continuous-signal-a>).

 A discrete signal (or discrete time signal) should not be confused with discrete valued signal (which can be either continuous or discrete time).
 A discrete valued signal also called quantized signal can take only a finite or countable number of values.
 An example of a discrete valued signal is a digital signal used in digital electronics, which can take only two values (0 and 1).